API reference

 source

-Returns the numeric group function, for an SU(n) member mat, corresponding to irrep λ and a pair of GT patterns tu and tv.
+Returns the group function for an SU(n) element mat, corresponding to irrep λ and a pair of GT patterns pat_u and pat_v.
+Converts GT patterns to Young tableaux and delegates to the main implementation.

 julia> using RandomMatrices